 From internships to professional employment and interview opportunities that are in-person and digital, the Syracuse University Career Services team is here to help you along each phase of your interview process.
-Explore interview phases below and schedule an appointment to meet with the Syracuse University Career Services team today!
+Explore interview phases below, learn more about interviewing & practice your interviewing skills with Big Interview, and schedule an appointment to meet with the Syracuse University Career Services team today!

 - Phase One: Before the Interview